hinghuynh/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/readme.md

 ### 2. Apply
 Download the [practice files](http://girldevelopit.com/assets/intermediate-html-css/class1.zip).
 Unzip the folder into your `unit1_week1` folder.

-* Add reset.css to your index.html file.
-What happens?
+* **Add reset.css to your index.html file.
+What happens?**
+  *The index.html gets its CSS settings set back to default, making it aesthetically displeasing.*
 * Update the header links to jump to sections
 * Make links change color on hover
 * Change the font (@fontface) for elements on the site.